vcokltfre/tutorial-old/content/tutorial/15-waiting.md

 Along with many other useful utilities, discord.py provides us with a function, `Bot.wait_for`, which allows us to wait for specific events to happen.
 In this part I'll demonstrate the use of `wait_for("message", ...)` and `wait_for("reaction_add")`.

 The `wait_for` method is an `async` method and takes 3 parameters: the `event` to wait for, an optional `check`, and an optional `timeout`.
-The `event` tells the method which gateway events to listen to, the `check` is a function that checks whether the event matches a set of requirements, and the `timeout` is how long to wait for before raising an `asyncio.TimeoutError` if no matching events occurr.
+The `event` tells the method which gateway events to listen to, the `check` is a function that checks whether the event matches a set of requirements, and the `timeout` is how long to wait for before raising an `asyncio.TimeoutError` if no matching events occur.

 ## Waiting for messages